LambdaLabs/docsy-lambda-docs/content/en/cloud/learn-private-ip-address.md

 ```
 {{% /alert %}}

-## Learn what ports are publicly accessible
+## Learn what ports on your instance are publicly accessible

 You can use `nmap` to learn what ports on your instance are publicly
 accessible, that is, reachable over the Internet.